FlippedCodes/Unofficial-Resonite-Docs/README.md

 - [x] Resonite Theming
 - [x] Create render plugin to display protoflux nodes with dynamic content.
 - [ ] Hide drop shadow when sidebar is closed.
+- [ ] Look into how to use Github Pages with Docsify
+- [ ] Fix Light-Dark switcher overlapping with text on mobile.